retospect/microweldr/README.md

 # SVG to G-code Welder

-A professional Python package that converts SVG files to Prusa Core One G-code for plastic welding applications.
+A Python package that converts SVG files to Prusa Core One G-code for plastic "spot" welding applications.
 The package processes SVG vector graphics and generates G-code that creates weld spots along the paths without extruding any plastic material.

+This allows for rapid microfluidics prototyping with a 3d printer.
+While the edges are not as smooth as a laser weld, the 3d printer is more available than a laser welder.

 ## Project Structure